rchillard/rchillard.com/src/pages/2018/12/07-easier-arrays-in-es2015.md

 ## How does this work though?
 Well, it depends on a new function that is part of the array object called Symbol.iterator.
 This is really important, because it means this style of loop will not work on generic objects.
 For...of can only be used on a data structure that has the Symbol.iterator implemented.

-If that wasn't good enough for you, then check out these additional convenience methods!